UP-RS-ESP/vacon.github.io/_posts/2024-03-12-LinaMariaPerez_UAV_landslide.md

 To accurately reference the point clouds, a series of natural markers were established to guarantee high-precision (centimeter-level) localization that was readily identifiable in the field.
 Utilized reference points included distinct features such as sewer edges, fence corners, and light posts (see Figure 12).
 Out of the 27 natural markers delineated (see Figure 13), only 21 were successfully surveyed on-site.
 The survey faced several challenges, including the demolition of referenced structures, obscuring of markers by debris or soil, and inaccessible locations of certain points.
 The coordinates for each marker were recorded using a Trimble SPS855 GNSS Modular Receiver.

 <center>
 <figure>
 <a href="UAV_landslide_figs_Perezmarker12.png"><img src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/UAV_landslide_figs_Perez/marker12.png"/></a>
 <figcaption>Figure 12: Example of a marker defined</figcaption>
 </figure>
 </center>

 <center>
 <figure>
 <a href="UAV_landslide_figs_Perezmarkers.png"><img src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/UAV_landslide_figs_Perez/markers.png"/></a>
 <figcaption>Figure 13: Markers defined.
 Green points represent the markers defined and recorded during field work</figcaption>
 </figure>
 </center>

 Following the download of raw data from the Trimble receiver, the post-processing software GrafNav was employed.
 GrafNav is an advanced GNSS post-processing suite that supports kinematic and static analysis with an advanced processing engine for GPS, GLONASS, and BeiDou signals.
 To refine the data, corrections were applied using the Popayan station (POPA), which is the station nearest to the collection site.
 The required data were acquired from the Colombian open data portal (<https://www.colombiaenmapas.gov.co/>).
 Both the RINEX files from the field-surveyed markers and the permanent station were inputted into GrafNav to execute the correction process.
-The precision-adjusted positions of the markers are shown in @Tbl-gnss and Figure 14.
+The precision-adjusted positions of the markers are shown in Table 2 and Figure 14.

 <center>
 <figure>
 <a href="UAV_landslide_figs_PerezGNSS_grafnav.png"><img src="https://github.com/UP-RS-ESP/up-rs-esp.github.io/raw/master/_posts/UAV_landslide_figs_Perez/GNSS_grafnav.png"/></a>
 <figcaption>Figure 14: Points depict the resulting standard deviation for horizontal and height measurements, while bars illustrate a quality metric established by GrafNav.</figcaption>
 </figure>
 </center>

 As depicted in Figure 14, both the resulting horizontal and vertical standard deviations are below 0.656 meters, with mean values of 0.26 and 0.14 meters, respectively.
 Achieving accuracy at the centimeter level indicates favorable results.
 However, a metric of quality provided by Grafnav offers additional insight.
 This metric assigns values as follows: